 Meet the Microbes - The Role of Microorganisms in the Safety, Quality, and Shelf life of Meat and Meat Products

-December 2nd, 2021 - June 1st, 2022
+December 2, 2021 - June 1, 2022 Now Available On-Demand

 About The Event

 In this webinar, we will explore major pathogens in meat and the public health burden of foodborne illness outbreaks involving these pathogens, issues dealing with sampling and the microbiological testing of meat, and industry and regulatory approaches for assuring the safety and quality of meat and meat products.
 We will also discuss the 25th anniversary of HACCP regulation for meat and meat products, and its impact on meat safety.

 This webinar will be followed by a Q&A. Register now!